gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

 .. note::

-    If you set different base urls when instantiating the Gini SDK with the ``SdkBuilder`` make sure you set matching domains in the network security configuration xml.
+    If you set different base urls when instantiating Gini with the ``SdkBuilder`` make sure you set matching domains in the network security configuration xml.

 .. warning::